-In the mid 1700s scientists suggested that sponges were animals rather than plants.
-At this time, organisms were considered ‘animal’ if they were capable of muscular response or movement.
+Scientists In the mid 1700s suggested that sponges were animals rather than plants.
+At this time, organisms were considered ‘animal’ if they were capable of muscular movement.
 The phylum was eventually named Porifera (pore-bearing), after the perforated surfaces of the sponge’s tissue.
-The taxonomic classification of sponges is still unresolved especially at the lower taxonomic levels.
+The taxonomic classification of sponges is still unresolved, especially at the lower taxonomic levels.

-About 5000–6000 species have been described worldwide although it is believed that the number of extant species may be three times this number.
+About 5000 to 6000 species have been described worldwide.
+It is believed that the number of species may be 3 times greater.
 The number of sponge species within Antarctica is presently unknown.